Captain Underpants: The First Epic Movie: Accolades

+Spin-offs

-Television series
+Spin-off television series

-On December 12, 2017, Netflix and DreamWorks Animation Television announced that there would be an animated series to follow-up the film, entitled The Epic Tales of Captain Underpants.
+On December 12, 2017, Netflix and DreamWorks Animation Television announced that there would be an animated series to follow up the film, entitled The Epic Tales of Captain Underpants.
 It premiered on the streaming service on July 13, 2018, and is executive-produced by Peter Hastings.

 Spin-off film

-On December 9, 2020, DreamWorks Animation announced that a feature film adaptation of Dog Man (another one of George and Harold's comic creations) is currently in the works by director Peter Hastings, the showrunner for The Epic Tales of Captain Underpants.
+On December 9, 2020, Universal Pictures and DreamWorks Animation announced that a feature film adaptation of Dog Man—another one of George and Harold's comic creations in-universe—was in the works by director Peter Hastings, the showrunner for The Epic Tales of Captain Underpants.
+The film was released on January 31, 2025.